The Resistance Cover Art

 She nodded, resuming her blank expression as the lab’s systems came online.
 “I look forward to continuing our collaboration, Dr. Kepler.”

-They parted ways, but Michael carried the burn of anger that was so familiar to him, this time mixed with determination.
-His father lay in a coma, fighting a war inside his own mind.
-Michael was ready to take whatever risks he had to take to stop the AI entity, no matter what the personal cost.
+They parted ways, but Michael carried the burn of anger within him.
+His father lay in a coma, put there by the AI, fighting a war inside his own mind.
+Michael was prepared to take whatever risks necessary to stop the AI entity, regardless of personal cost.

 MEDICAL WING

-Meanwhile, in the artificial twilight of the med wing, Laura continued her vigil beside Jim, reading aloud from a novel he’d once written.
+Meanwhile, in the artificial twilight of the medical wing, Laura continued her vigil beside Jim, reading aloud from a novel he’d once written.
 The doctors said familiar stimuli might help him maintain whatever remained of his consciousness.
-She knew it was hope disguised as medical advice, but she followed it nonetheless.
+It was hope disguised as medical advice and she knew it.
+But, she followed the advice, nonetheless.

 “Any response?”
 Dr. Kapoor asked, entering with Jim’s latest neural scans.